youssefelghamour/alx-higher_level_programming/0x0C-python-almost_a_circle/README.md

 ## Learning Objectives

-By completing this project, you will be able to:

-- Implement unit testing in a large project
+- Implementing unit testing in a large project
-- Serialize and deserialize a class
+- Serializing and deserializing a class
-- Read and write JSON files
+- Reading and writing JSON files
-- Understand and use *args and **kwargs
+- Understanding and using *args and **kwargs
-- Handle named arguments in a function
+- Handling named arguments in a function

 ## Project Structure